-After viewing this workshop live over 2 half days on June 16th and June 23rd, 2023, participants have the option to complete an evaluation form in order to be eligible to receive a certificate confirming the number of credits awarded.
+After viewing this workshop, participants have the option to complete an evaluation form and a workshop knowledge quiz in order to be eligible to receive a certificate confirming the number of credits awarded.
 This certificate will be sent via email.

-Participants who complete this workshop are eligible to receive 6 CE credits
+Participants who completed this workshop are eligible to receive 6 CE credits

 * Proof of student status may be required in order to qualify for a student rate.